Advanced Reading Course

 It is important to know the difference between figurative and literal language so that you can interpret a speaker or writer's intended message rather than what the words actually mean.

-Watch a video on YouTube to learn about schemes and tropes.
+Watch a video to learn about schemes and tropes.
 Take good study notes.

 This video is quite detailed.
 It extends Part 1 with more in-depth explanations and examples of different categories of figures of speech and rhetorical devices (i.e., tropes and schemes):